smart-dev30/lastfm-demo/README.md

-Last.fm demo app using a few apis by Markus Bjerke.
+Last.fm demo app using a few apis by smart-dev30.